 How do you think of yourself?
 Are you an average student?
 If you are, then you will be able to correctly answer the ‘average student’ questions.
 However, ask yourself, ‘What types of questions would they create for the ‘better than average student’?
 What questions would they ask a ‘really good student’?

 Be prepared to answer all three different types of student-centric questions so you will get a great mark.

 Do not underestimate the additional insights you can gain from focusing on the world of the exam-creator.
 They are humans just like you with the job of testing to what extent their learners have learned.
 You can think like they think to gain an exam-taking advantage.

 ABOUT THE AUTHOR

-Valerie Dixon, M.Ed., CTDP, President of Learnware Design Inc., is a leading expert in the field of workplace learning and performance.
-Valerie has over 40 years of experience in all aspects of performance needs analysis, learning strategy development and learning design for all types of media.
-She is a recognized thought leader for the design and development of learning systems, programs and strategies that ensure accelerated competence™.
+Valerie Dixon, M.Ed., CTDP, President of Learnware Design Inc., (www.learnware.com) is a leading learning efficiency and effectiveness strategist and thought leader in the field of workplace learning and performance.
+Valerie has over 40 years of experience in all aspects of performance needs analysis, learning organization strategy development and learning design.
+She is the creator and designer of programs and products that accelerate job competence™.

 We are learning experts who work with organizational leaders and employees to accelerate job competence™ for increased performance, productivity, and profits.

 Are You Ready to Easily Pass an Upcoming Exam?
 Find out by completing this FREE checklist!
 CLICK: FREE Multiple-Choice Exam Readiness Checklist

 Get Great Marks!
 Master Multiple Choice Exams™ Online Program CLICK www.learnwarestore.com to learn more!

 Learn more about the Brilliant Brainloading™ Process, Skills and Strategies explained in the Brilliant Brainloading™@Work (Online Program).
 It will transform the way you take in and process information for accelerated job competence™!